Link Shell Extension

 Point Support

-Volume Mountpoints are a feature of NTFS version 5.0, which provides functionality to map complete local volumes onto arbitrary disk locations.
-Volume Mountpoints were not supported in NTFS Version 4.0
+Volume Mountpoints provides functionality to map complete local volumes onto arbitrary disk locations.

 Pick volume as source for a Volume Mountpoint